forseti-security/forseti-security/_docs/howto/deploy/local-deployment.md

     e.g. `forseti_security`.
 1. Use the [SQL Proxy](https://cloud.google.com/sql/docs/mysql-connect-proxy#connecting_mysql_client)
     to proxy your connection to your Cloud SQL instance.
-Your INSTANCE_CONNECTION_NAME is the **instance connection name** under **Properties** on the Cloud SQL dashboard instance details, with the format "PROJECTID:REGION:INSTANCENAME".
+Your INSTANCE_CONNECTION_NAME is the **Instance Connection Name** under **Properties** on the Cloud SQL dashboard instance details, with the format "PROJECTID:REGION:INSTANCEID".

       ```bash
       $ <path/to/cloud_sql_proxy> -instances=INSTANCE_CONNECTION_NAME=tcp:3306
       ```

-1. Make a note of your the Cloud SQL user you created (e.g. "forseti_user") as well as the database name (e.g. "forseti_security" -- this is NOT the name of your Cloud SQL instance).
+1. Make a note of your the Cloud SQL user you created (e.g. "forseti_user") as well as the database name (e.g. "forseti_security" -- this is NOT the ID of your Cloud SQL instance).
    You will need these for your forseti_conf.yaml later.

 ### Installing mysql_config